ddvlamin/sentiance/README.md

+### Installation

+You can install the necessary modules to execute the notebook by installing

+pip install sentiance_ddvlamin-0.0.1-py3-none-any.whl

-Question 1 - Data lookup:
+### Question 1 - Data lookup:

 I've created a class Location which is a immutable tuple containing latitude and longitude coordinates